gio256/rizzo/README.md

-# Riz
+# Rizzo

-Powered by starky and [plonky2](https://github.com/0xPolygonZero/plonky2), Riz borrows heavily from the design and implementation of [0xPolygonZero/zk\_evm](https://github.com/0xPolygonZero/zk_evm).
+Powered by starky and [plonky2](https://github.com/0xPolygonZero/plonky2), Rizzo borrows heavily from the design and implementation of [0xPolygonZero/zk\_evm](https://github.com/0xPolygonZero/zk_evm).

 ## Work in Progress

-Riz is in the very early stages of development.
+Rizzo is in the very early stages of development.

 ## License